A.J. Brown Player Prop Bets for NFL Week 10 | Tennessee vs. New Orleans 11/14/2021

 - Brown had 34 receiving yards in one career matchup against the Saints, 45.5 fewer than his receiving yards prop bet over/under for Sunday's game (79.5).

-- Brown did not have a touchdown catch in that matchup against the Saints.
+- Brown did not have a touchdown catch in that contest against the Saints.

 - This week Brown will face the NFL's 28th-ranked pass defense (288.9 yards allowed per game).

-- The Saints have allowed 12 touchdowns through the air (1.5 per game).
-They are sixth in the NFL in that category.
+- The Saints have allowed 12 passing TDs this season (1.5 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- Against the Rams last week, Brown was targeted 11 times and picked up 42 yards on five receptions.
+- In last week's game against the Rams, Brown was targeted 11 times and recorded five catches for 42 yards.

-- Brown has caught 23 passes (31 targets) for 330 yards (110.0 per game) and has two touchdowns over his last three outings.

 Brown's Tennessee Teammates